Jiwe-Mobarez/Better-Governments/README.md

 We suggest ideas and plans to expand our understanding of democracy.
 To innovate in the most important field that decides the fate of individuals and nations.
 Using new technologies, computer science principles, and academic research, we aim to propose better democratic systems.

-## Our Immediate Situation: Iran’s Ongoing Revolution
+## Our Focus: Iran’s Ongoing Revolution

 Most of our original team members are Iranians.
 The current situation requires us to act quickly.
 The suggestion of the best democratic systems to be established in the future is vital.
 Our design choices will mostly be focused on the regional needs of Iran.
 However, most essays will still be suitable for other nationals that care about democracy and a better future.